cooperative-computing-lab/cctools/doc/man/md/poncho_package_create.md

 **$ poncho_package_create dependencies.json example_venv.tar.gz**

 This will create an example_venv.tar.gz environment tarball within the current working directory, which can then be exported to different machines for execution.

+## COPYRIGHT

+The Cooperative Computing Tools are Copyright (C) 2005-2021 The University of Notre Dame.
+This software is distributed under the GNU General Public License.
+See the file COPYING for details.

+CCTools 8.0.0 DEVELOPMENT